Arxcis/adventofcode2020/README.md

 If you are running docker, you can run tests inside a docker-container by doing:
 ```
 make docker.example         // Expect example tests to succeed
-make docker.01              // Expect fail because we don't have any day-01 tests
+make docker.01              // Expect to fail because we don't have any day-01 solutions yet
 make docker.all             // Expect some tests to succeed, some fail
 ```